It may be hard to believe, but the first TV got its start as an idea sketched in chalk.

 As a student in the early 1920s, Philo Farnsworth used several blackboards to show his Rigby High School teacher his plans to develop the world’s first working all-electronic TV system.
-His concepts ended up paving the way for the first electronic TV sets, some of which you can see at Philo Farnsworth TV & Pioneer Museum in Rigby, Idaho.
+His concepts paved the way for the first electronic TV sets, some of which you can see at Philo Farnsworth TV & Pioneer Museum in Rigby, Idaho.

 “We never talk about “vacation,” says Tom Walsh, chairman of Yellowstone Teton Territory, a nonprofit tourism organization.
 “We talk about 'experience' and 'adventure.'
 Your eyes are shutters and lenses to a lifetime of memories.”